conjurinc/teleport/_includes/content.md

 2. **LDAP** An LDAP service which implements LDAP user and group information, with customizable lists of authorized users for each project and/or environment.

-summon is a command-line tool that reads a file in secrets.yml format and injects secrets as environment variables into any process.
-Once the process exits, the secrets are gone.

 <h1 id="benefits">benefits</h1>

 Each user logs in using their own private SSH key.
 As a result: